How much Universal Credit will I get?

 |Couple - limited capability for work|

 If you’re self-employed, your income will reduce at the same rate as if you’re employed.
 But there’s also what’s known as a ‘minimum income floor’.
-This is the amount that the government assumes all self-employed people earn.
+This is the amount the government assumes all self-employed people earn.

 If you earn less, your payments will still be calculated as if you did earn the minimum income floor.
 If you earn more, then your payments will be calculated using your actual earnings.